VEIN CONDITIONS & TREATMENTS

 Minimally invasive Varithena is quickly becoming a preferred treatment for varicose veins by both patients and physicians.
 Varicose vein treatment with Varithena is quick and relatively painless, requiring only minimal local anesthesia

 Ambulatory phlebectomy is an out patient procedure that removes painful, bulging varicose veins through tiny incisions in the skin.
-Most often the incision are so small it does not require stitches in the skin.
+Most often the incisions are so small it does not require stitches in the skin.
 It is performed as an outpatient with local anesthesia so patients are able to walk (or ambulate, which is why its called an “ambulatory” phlebectomy) and quickly resume daily activities.